xamotex1000/xamotex1000/README.md

 ### About Me

 - 🎓 Currently in high school, doing highschool things.
-- 💻 Interested in software engineering and I like to try different programming languages and technologies.
+- 💻 Interested in software engineering, I like to try different programming languages and technologies.

 ### Experience